Professionally accredited course

 Find out more about fees, postgraduate loans and support you may be entitled to.

 Find out about funding your studiesFind out about funding your studies

 Alumni discount for Derby graduates

 We offer a discount on postgraduate course fees for all Derby alumni.

-You will become a fully registered Dance Movement Therapist with the Association of Dance Movement Psychotherapy.
-This involves completing the required hours and fulfilling all the hours of therapy.
+You will become a fully registered Dance Movement Psychotherapist with the Association of Dance Movement Psychotherapy (ADMP UK).
+This requires completion of the expected training hours and fulfilling all the hours of personal therapy.